 - While compressing the spring, connect the throttle cable. - Align the projection "a" on the ring with the groove "b" in the needle holder "7".

 - Mixing chamber top "1"

 - Screw (mixing chamber top) "2"

 To carburetor "3".

-After installing, check the throttle grip for smooth movement.
+- Insert the throttle valve into the carburetor body while pulling up the lever "4". - After installing, check the throttle grip for smooth movement.